-Communications and Fundraising Intern
+Communications and Fundraising Assistant

 Jagoda holds a bachelor's degree in applied linguistics and a master's degree in international relations from the University of Warsaw, where she specialized in integration and external relations of the EU.
 She has a broad background in translation, proofreading, project development and management, as well as communication in the non-profit sector in Poland and Belgium.
 Following experiences at ATD Quart Monde, Jagoda worked at Fedasil and Development Policy Foundation.

 Jagoda joined Missing Children Europe in 2019.